MarianaBraga13/MarianaBraga13/README.md

 - 👋 Hi, I’m @MarianaBraga13
-- 👀 I’m interested in ...
-AplicationsDevelopment
+- 👀 I’m interested in ... func AplicationsDevelopment
 - 🌱 I’m currently learning ...Class FullsStack&Mobile[Bootcamp])
-- 💞️ I’m looking to collaborate on ...string("Community")
+- 💞️ I’m looking to collaborate on ...String("Community")
-- 📫 How to reach me ... string("maribragadomingues@gmail.com")
+- 📫 How to reach me ...
+String("maribragadomingues@gmail.com")
-- 😄 Pronouns: ... string("Madam | Miss")
+- 😄 Pronouns: ...
+String("Madam | Miss | Her")
 - ⚡ Fun fact: ...Print("I'm creating a bot to interact, for when the world ends and only me is left.")

 <!---